MapRock/TimeMolecules/tutorials/data_vault_connect_time_molecules_to_semantic_layer/readme.md

 - Applies business rules and cleansing once (silver/business layer).
 - Feeds both existing BI marts *and* new domain data products.

-This mirrors exactly what the author described in the blog *Embedding a Data Vault in a Data Mesh*:
+This mirrors exactly what I described in the blog *[Embedding a Data Vault in a Data Mesh](https://eugeneasahara.com/2022/01/02/data-vault-data-mesh/)*:

-> “The Data Vault layer provides a versatile data structure where data from many domains and stages can exist in one place, while allowing flexibility required by domains.
+> The Data Vault layer provides a versatile data structure where data from many domains and stages can exist in one place, while allowing flexibility required by domains.
 The Data Vault is comprised of two parts: 1.
 The Raw Data Vault.
 It holds a historic, mostly unaltered version of data extracted from the OLTP sources.
 2. The Business Vault (consumer-facing layer).
-It is a set of transformed tables built solely from the tables of the Raw Data Vault.”
+It is a set of transformed tables built solely from the tables of the Raw Data Vault.

 The pattern also directly supports the user’s point about onboarding: raw event data lands immediately (“it’s there now—not pretty, but it’s there”), and transformations to silver/gold levels happen over time via the Business Vault.